 Research statements are a common requirement in academic job applications.
 A research statement presents an applicant’s research profile, past accomplishments and future research plans.
 Writing a convincing research statement is an art that can be learnt, and should be practised early on.

-Purpose of research statements
+Purpose of academic research statements

 Applying to jobs in academia differs from other sectors.
 Academic CVs, for example, are unique in terms of style and length.
 And as a conventional cover letter is often limited to a page or two, an additional research statement is often requested.